-UK flour is traded almost entirely within the EU.
-More specifically, UK flour is only exported to any great extent from Northern Ireland (NI) and North West England to the Republic of Ireland (RoI) (Figure 3b).
+UK flour is generally considered of average quality and traded almost entirely within the EU.
+More specifically, UK flour is only exported to any great extent from Northern Ireland (NI) to the Republic of Ireland (RoI).

-The RoI is reliant almost entirely on flour milled in the UK.
-The flour is produced from wheat grown in the UK, other EU countries and third countries.
-The NI mills use both imported wheat and some wheat grown in both NI and RoI.
-There are a number of bakeries in the RoI and so some high-quality goods are also exported back to the UK following further processing.
+The Rol is reliant almost entirely on flour milled in NI.
+The NI mills use both imported wheat and some wheat grown in both NI and Rol.
+There are a number of bakeries in the Rol and, so, some highquality goods are also exported back to the UK, following further processing.

-UK flour is reliant on blending UK-produced wheat with imported grains from the EU and, in particular, North America.
-Flour produced in the UK could contain up to 30% imported wheat.
+UK flour is reliant on blending UK-produced wheat with imported grains from the EU and in particular, North America.
+Flour produced in the UK could contain up to 30 per cent imported wheat.